-The Sigfox Library is an abstraction layer.
-It connects your application software to the radio chipset, whether it is embedded in a Sigfox Ready module or in your own modem design.
+The Sigfox Protocol Library is an abstraction layer.
+It connects your application software to the radio chipset through the manufacturer's APIs.

-The Sigfox Library performs the usual features of a communication protocol:
+The Sigfox Protocol Library performs the usual features of a communication protocol:

 - packet formatting,

-- local functions (esp. authentication, crypto and error check)
+- local functions (especially authentication, cryptography and error checking),

-To make the link between the Sigfox Library and the hardware components, there is a set of drivers, that perform the following functions:
+To make the link between the Sigfox Protocol Library and the hardware components, a set of drivers exists.
+They perform the following functions:

 - BPSK modulation / GFSK demodulation, which is optimized for each radio chipset characteristics,